Mitchell Waite: Apple Computers

 While Waite never worked at Apple Computers, he was closely connected with people there.
 Waite met Steve Jobs at the Homebrew Computer Club in the 1970s.
 Jobs introduced the Apple I to the group and Waite was one of the first people to use the revolutionary computer, purchasing his at The Byte Shop in San Rafael.
 Because the early users of the Apple 1 were such a small community, Waite was able to interact directly with Jobs and Steve Wozniak and learn how the computer worked.
-These insights help him launch his career as a computer author.
+These insights helped him launch his career as a computer author.

-Jobs later found out about an elaborate weather station attached to the Apple I that Waite had running on his houseboat in Greenbrae, California and invited himself up to see it.
+Jobs later found out about an elaborate weather station attached to the Apple I that Waite was running on his houseboat in Greenbrae, California and invited himself up to see it.
 When Jobs arrived he spent the entire time bragging about the new Apple II he had developed with Steve Wozniak.
-It was 10X better than the Apple I he claimed and invited Waite to come to Cupertino to see it.
-Jobs later offered Waite a job as Apple's head of documentation, but Waite turned it down because of the harsh 24-7 work environment.
+It was ten times better than the Apple I, he claimed, and invited Waite to come to Cupertino to see it.
+Jobs later offered Waite a job as Apple's head of documentation, but Waite turned it down because of the harsh 24/7 work environment.
 Jobs was evidently infuriated, called Waite a bozo and said he was blowing a once-in-a-lifetime opportunity.

 Because of these connections, when the Macintosh 128K was released in 1984, Waite was in a "strategic position to introduce power users and programmers to the system," with the Waite Group publishing a series of titles on the computer.